gitlapse/docs/source/v1/index.md

 ##Contribute
 You can always <a href='https://github.com/gitlapse/docs'>Contribute to Gitlapse API Interface Design</a>, We love to keep tweeking our next API version more & more to your liking!

-As much as we are yearning to support more Git hosts such as Github, Bitbucket, Codeplex, etc. We are currently hearting this for our next versions of the API.
+As much as we are yearning to support more Git hosts such as Github, Bitbucket, Codeplex, etc. We are currently hearting this to our next versions of the API.

 ## IRC
 Join the crowd #gitlapse @freenode.